XDanielPaul/XDanielPaul/README.md

 - 👋 Hi, I’m @XDanielPaul
 - 👀 I’m interested in Information systems and Databases
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and Angular
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me daniel@paul.sk